Approximation by Quad Meshes in Laguerre Geometry: Smooth L-nets and L-conjugacy

 \subsection{L-conjugacy in the cyclographic model}

-Recall that an L-net in $ \R^{3,1}$ is a quad mesh $S$ with vertices $S_{ij}$ whose faces lie in isotropic hyperplanes $P_{ij}$.
+Recall that an L-net in $ \R^{3,1}$ is a quad mesh $S$ whose faces lie in isotropic hyperplanes $P_{ij}$.
 The smooth analog is a surface $S(u,v)$ with an attached family of tangent isotropic hyperplanes $P(u,v)$.
 As analogs of faces in $S$, hyperplanes $P(u,v)$ contain the partial derivatives $S_u, S_v, S_{uv}$.
-The situation is very similar to Q-nets and their smooth analogs, which are conjugate surface parameterizations, and motivates the following definition.
+The situation is similar to Q-nets and their smooth analogs, where conjugacy requires $S_{uv}$ to lie in the tangent plane spanned by $S_u, S_v$; analogously, L-conjugacy requires $S_{uv}$ to lie in the attached isotropic hyperplane $P(u,v)$.
+This motivates the following definition.
+Recall that $\Gamma(\R^{3,1})$ is the set of all isotropic hyperplanes in $\R^{3,1}$.